How To Eliminate Common Toxic Household Items

 Plastic Food Containers

-These containers are commonly made with phthalates to help make them flexible, but they also mimic hormones in the body.
+These containers are commonly made with phthalates to increase their flexibility, but they also mimic hormones in the body.
 This can interfere with fetal development and increase the risk of reproductive health issues in adults.
-This phthalate, DEHP, has been replaced with alternative phthalate called DINP and DIDP.
-Unfortunately, these two are linked to birth defects, insulin resistance and high blood pressure.
+This phthalate, DEHP, has been replaced with an alternative phthalate called DINP and DIDP.
+Unfortunately, these two phthalates are linked to birth defects, insulin resistance and high blood pressure.

 What can you do?